 About Urology Services at Mount Sinai

-Ranked among the nation’s best by U.S. News & World Report, the Milton and Carroll Petrie Department of Urology at Mount Sinai Medical Center provides the most up-to-date services available for the diagnosis, treatment, prevention, and management of a wide variety of urologic conditions, including prostate, bladder, and kidney cancers.
+The Mount Sinai Hospital provides the most up-to-date services available for the diagnosis, treatment, prevention, and management of a wide variety of urologic conditions, including prostate, bladder, and kidney cancers.
 Our physicians are fellowship-educated clinicians and researchers who are leaders in advancing emerging diagnostic techniques and treatments in the field of urology.
 We are trained in open, laparoscopic, and robotic surgery.
 This combination of expertise makes us uniquely qualified to advise our patients on the best approach.

 A hallmark of Mount Sinai Urology Associates’ tradition is providing comprehensive, patient- centered care.
 We spend time discussing the potential benefits and side effects associated with each treatment with our patients.
 And we encourage our patients to become as knowledgeable as possible about their condition so the conversation can be truly two-way.
 Additionally, our approach is uniquely multidisciplinary.
 We partner with our distinguished colleagues in other departments at Mount Sinai, including Radiology, Medicine, and Oncology (Tisch Cancer Institute) to ensure we are providing comprehensive, personalized and coordinated treatment.